-4.3.
-The Issues of Late Comers
+4.3 The Issue of Late Comers

-The collaboration system, must not only keep all online users to acting synchronously, it must also need to let the late-comers with the same status as the existing users.
-Although the collaboration service of ShareTone achieves the former, the late-comer issue is more complex.
+addition to keep all online users acting synchronously, a collaborative system must also allow the late-comers with the same status as the existing users.
+Although the collaboration service of ShareTone achieves the former, the late-comer issue needs more efforts.

-In CollabRunJava, for two users have the same status, the RunJava context must have the same value.
+In CollabRunJava, the RunJava contexts of users in the same group must have the same value.
 The RunJava context has two major elements: the class table and the variable table.
 The class table records the class name loaded into memory and the corresponding class instance.
 The variable table records the objects and variables initialized, or declared in RunJava.
 There are two main mechanisms that provide the later-comer with the same RunJava context as the existing users.
 They are the replay mechanism and the serialization mechanism.

-CollabRunJava will save the interactive operation and interpretation commands in the history command table.
+CollabRunJava will save the interactive operations and interpretation commands in the history command table.
 When a new user joins a working group, the collaboration service will sends the history command table to the new user.
-After interpreting all commands in the history command table, this new user continues to request and process new operations, which are created during the late comer restoration, from the collaboration server.
+After interpreting all commands in the history command table, this new user continues to request and process new operations, which are created during the late-comer restoration, from the collaboration server.
 When the operation queue in the collaboration server is empty, the new user begins to listen the broadcast events from the collaboration server, and act the same operations with the other users.
 Thus all users have the same RunJava context and are playing the replicated events in the same time.

-But the above "replay" mechanism will take a long time to restore the current state if the amount of history command is large.
-Our system also provides serialization mechanism to over comer the problem.
+The above "replay" mechanism may take a long time to restore the current state if the amount of history command is large.
+Our system also provides a serialization mechanism to overcome this problem.
 CollabRunJava will serialize the class table and variable table and send them to the collaboration service when synchronous information request is received.
 After the new user de-serializes the tables, the RunJava context is the same as the other users.
-But this mechanism has some limitations as Java Serialization mechanism [18] does.
+However, this mechanism has some limitations as Java Serialization mechanism [18] does.
 Some classes or objects, such as Thread class, cannot be serialized correctly.

 As both synchronous mechanisms are provided by CollabRunJava, users can decide manually which one they prefer.
-We hope to find better and automatic solutions in the future.
+We hope to find better and automatic solutions in the

-4.4.
-Multi-user Control of the Debugger
+4.4 Multi-user Control of the Debugger

-Although CollabRunJava is a collaborative developing environment and users can develop and execute applications collaboratively, CollabRunJava doesn't support the collaboration mechanism for all functions in dynamic modify-observe mode.
+Although CollabRunJava is a collaborative developing environment and users can develop and execute applications collaboratively, it doesn't support the collaboration mechanism for all functions in runtime-evolution mode.
 When one user switches to this mode, the remote debugger in this client will be notified and start to process debugging.
-Because the memory references of clients are different, it will confuse other users when the debugging operates individually on each client.
-Therefore, we adopt the centralized sharing approach here and use the virtual collaboration mechanism to simulate collaborative debugging in the dynamic modify-observe mode.
-Only one remote debugger will be notified to make a remote debugging connection to main process in this client.
+Because the memory references of clients are different, it will confuse other users if the debugging process id performed individually on each client.
+Therefore, we adopt the centralized sharing approach here and use the virtual collaboration mechanism to simulate collaborative debugging in the runtime-evolution mode.
+Only one remote debugger will be notified to make a remote debugging connection to the main process in this client as shown in Figure 5.
 This client is called debugging executor.